 Should You Decant Tokaji Wine?

-It’s rather unusual to decant Tokaji.
-As it’s typically very well-balanced, as soon as it gets bottled, it won’t get much better when you aerate it.
-However, decanting doesn’t harm Tokaji either.
+It is rather unusual to decant Tokaji.
+Typically, it is very well-balanced when getting bottled and will not improve when you aerate it.
+However, decanting does not harm Tokaji either.
 So if you want to present the elegantly golden wine in a decanter rather than a bottle, go for it.

 Tokaji wines are among the wines with the longest shelf-life worldwide.
 If you keep them in a cool, dark place, you can store them for many years.
 High-Quality Aszú or Eszencia wines can even last for centuries.